FOCUS-Energy crisis chips away at Europe's industrial might | Headlines

 Even as an unusually warm October and projections of a mild winter helped drive prices lower, natural gas in the United States still costs about a fifth what companies pay in Europe.
 "A lot of companies are just quitting production," Patrick Lammers, management board member at utility E.ON told a conference in London last month.
 "They actually demand destruct."

-That could lead to Europe de-industrialising very quickly, he added.
-Euro-zone manufacturing activity this month hit its weakest level since May 2020, signaling Europe was heading for a recession.

-The International Energy Agency estimates European industrial gas demand fell by 25% in the third quarter from a year earlier.
-Analysts say widespread shutdowns had to be behind the drop because efficiency gains alone would not produce such savings.
 "We are doing all we can to prevent a reduction in industrial activity," an European Commission spokesperson said in an email.

-But when the weather turns colder and households crank up heating, the industrial sector will be the first to face cuts in case of shortages, economists warn.
-EXODUS FEARS

-European industry has been shifting production to locations with cheaper labour and lower other costs for decades, but the energy crisis is accelerating the exodus, analysts said.
-"If the energy prices stay so elevated that part of European industry becomes structurally uncompetitive, factories will shut down and move to the U.S. where there is an abundance of cheap shale energy," said Daniel Kral, senior economist at Oxford Economics.

-Western efforts to secure supplies not just for energy but also for key minerals used in electric vehicles and renewable infrastructure are also at risk from high energy prices.
-Brussels is expected to propose new legislation early next year - the European Critical Raw Materials Act - to build up reserves of minerals indispensable in the transition to green economy, such as lithium, bauxite, nickel, and rare earths.

-But without more renewable power and lower costs, companies are unlikely to invest in Europe, Emanuele Manigrassi, climate and energy senior manager at European Aluminium, warned.
-PACKING UP

-The feared industrial erosion is already underway.
+But a survey released on Wednesday showed companies in Europe's industrial powerhouse Germany were already scaling back because of energy costs.

+More than one business in four in the chemicals sector and 16% in the auto sector said they were being forced to cut production, a survey of 24,000 businesses by the German chambers of commerce and industry (DIHK) showed.
+Moreover 17% of auto sector companies said they were planning to move some production abroad.
+"The effects are clearly visible: energy-intensive producers of intermediate goods in particular are cutting back on production," said DIHK Managing Director Martin Wansleben, referring to critical semi-finished products, such as chemicals and metals.

+PACKING UP Examples of industrial erosion are piling up.
 Europe became a net importer of chemicals for the first time ever this year, according to Cefic, the European Chemical Industry Council.
-More than half of European ammonia production, a key ingredient in fertilisers, has shut, and has been replaced by imports, according to the International Fertilizer Association.

-Norwegian fertiliser maker Yara has cut two-thirds of its European ammonia production and has no immediate plans to ramp it back up.
-"We are watching the situation in the gas market closely and are making contingency plans," CEO Svein Tore Holsether told Reuters via email.

-Last week, the world's largest chemical group BASF questioned whether there was a business case for new plants in Europe.
-The company has also warned it would have to shut production at its main Ludwigshafen site - Germany's single-biggest industrial power consumer - if gas supplies fall below half of its needs.

 At its plant in Farsala, central Greece, CEO Apostolos Dontas estimated production would fall 30% this year.
 "We see our clients (...) are seriously concerned whether there will be an equivalent consumption of finished products in Europe and whether northern European manufacturers themselves will have access to natural gas," he told Reuters.